timmwuensch/timmwuensch.github.io/README.md

-This is my knowledge glossar about topics on Machine Learning and Data Science.
-I use it for myself to recapture different topics, dicscriptions, solutions and technologies.
+This is my private knowledge glossar about topics on Machine Learning and Data Science.
+It is created to give short and summarized descriptions on different topics, solutions and technologies.

+The content of this page is going to be extended by time.

 #### Table of contents
 1. [Machine Learning](#machine-learning)